MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ### Check for a cached token

 In this code, first the bot does a quick check to determine if the Azure Bot Service already has a token for the user (which is identified by the current Activity sender) and the given ConnectionName (which is the connection name used in configuration).
 Azure Bot Service will either already have a token cached or it will not.
-The call to GetUserTokenAsync performs this �quick check'.
+The call to GetUserTokenAsync performs this quick check.
 If Azure Bot Service has a token and returns it, the token can immediately be used.
 If Azure Bot Service does not have a token, this method will return null.
 In this case, the bot can send a customized OAuthCard for the user to login.

 # [C#](#tab/csharp)